Automotive Shop Safety Rules

 • Vehicle safety: Technicians need to ensure vehicles are stopped and the brakes are engaged before working on them.
 It’s also important to ensure that vehicles are supported properly before working beneath them.

-The Automotive Technology program at Universal Technical Institute (UTI) features a blended learning system that combines online instructor-led training with hands-on labs that allow students to gain experience in a shop environment.18
+The Automotive Technology program at Universal Technical Institute (UTI) features a blended-learning system that combines online instructor-led training with hands-on labs that allow students to receive training in a shop environment.1,18

-UTI emphasizes the importance of shop safety, which is why lab sheets feature a list of safety rules for students to review prior to beginning training.
+UTI emphasizes the importance of auto shop safety rules, which is why lab sheets feature a list of safety rules for students to review prior to beginning training.
 Download this PDF to see UTI’s general shop and machine safety rules.

 Practice Safety While Training for a Career at UTI

-Training at UTI can help give you the skills and experience employers are looking for.1 Having a knowledge of automotive shop safety rules and regulations before starting your career can help foster an emphasis on safety that could make whatever environment you end up working in a safe one.
+Training in UTI’s automotive program can help you gain the skills and knowledge employers are looking for.
+Having a knowledge of automotive shop safety rules and regulations before pursuing a career can help foster an emphasis on safety that could make whatever environment graduates end up working in a safe one.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.